newhouseb/nginxwebauthn/readme.md

 - At the moment, we only store one set of credentials.
 It'd be nice to store multiple credentials, especially across different domains.
 - This uses the built-in python3 server, which isn't designed for high-volume.
 You'd want to port this to a uwsgi setup if you wanted to productionize it.

+## FAQ

+*Why do I need to run the `save-client` command?*

+This seemed easier than setting up a potentially insecure password so that you could authorize your key.
+Instead it asserts that you have shell access by requiring that you run a command.